 By clicking on the Duffing Track link to the right, you'll find a group of vidoes that show the behavior of a small 'roller-coaster' that travels (in the vertical plane) along a twin-well track.
 Under harmonic forcing the cart exhibits various kinds of behavior including chaos.
 A variation on this theme is the 'escape' track, with a one-soded drop-off.
 In this case it is interesting to determine under what forcing conditions the cart will spill-out of the local potential energy well.
 A motivation for this study was the roll motion of a ship leading to capsize.
 This work was conducted with Jim Gottwald and Earl Dowell.
-A related version of this system was also studied by former PhD student Mike Todd (now the vice chair of the Department of Structural Engineering at UCSD).
+A related version of this system was also studied by former PhD student Mike Todd (now a full professor in the Department of Structural Engineering at UCSD).

 Polycarbonate is an elastic, highly flexible material, and is thus suitable for experiments on high delfected structural configurations.
 A laser vibrometer can also be used to extract vibration (frequency and mode shape) characteristics.
 A vaiety of configurations, loadings and boundary conditions can easily be incorporated.
-This work was largely conducted with former PhD student Sophia Santillan and Ray Plaut, an emeritus professor at Virginia Tech.
+This work was largely conducted with former PhD student Sophia Santillan (now an associate professor of the practice at Duke University) and Ray Plaut, an emeritus professor at Virginia Tech.